Concessionary travel for people aged 60+ or with a disability

 Apply for your card through your Local Authority or SPT travel centre.

-Use your National Entitlement Card to get a ticket in advance or onboard the bus.
+Use your National Entitlement Card to get a ticket in advance or on the bus.
 Advance tickets must be collected in person.

 When you get on the bus you'll notice an electronic ticket machine.
 Place your card on the machine with your photograph facing up and tell the driver your stop.
 The driver will help if you need assistance.